 - Even with treatment, PD may increase your risk of behavior changes, depression, or anxiety.
 You may have confusion or difficulty thinking.
 PD may make it difficult to sleep.
 You may also have vision changes or difficulty smelling and swallowing.
 PD may also affect bowel or bladder control.
 You may have problems with low blood pressure, which may cause you to feel dizzy or faint.

-- If PD is left untreated, your symptoms may get worse more quickly.
+- If PD is not treated, your symptoms may get worse more quickly.
 Your symptoms may make it hard for you to do your normal daily activities.
-You may feel bad about yourself and it may be harder to get along with others.
 You may fall and break a bone.
 You may have a higher risk of life-threatening conditions such as pneumonia, heart disease, heart attack, or stroke.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.